codecheckers/paper/reviews/response-round1.md

-However, in brief, we have added text to the manuscript, to the "related work", "limitations" and "future work" to address key issues made by the reviewers.
+However, in brief, we have added text to the manuscript, to the "related work", "limitations" and "future work" to address key issues made by the reviewers and by one public comment.
 These edits have resulted in a few additional sentences in our article; no changes to figures/tables or references were required.

+Furthermore, we noticed an inconsistent use of the terms "workflow" and "process", and decided to use "CODECHECK workflow", "computational workflow", and "publication/review process" more consistently in the revision of the manuscript.

 # Response to reviewers